rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  war, they are protecting our freedom, our lives, and the health of our children.
 *  So what did the family make of all of this?
 *  Well, despite the fact that they had lost their son, their brother in the war, despite
-*  the poverty and pain of this small village community.
+*  the poverty and pain of this small village community, you hear them embracing certain
-*  You hear them embracing certain elements of Putin's messaging around the war.
+*  elements of Putin's messaging around the war.
-*  Many relatives repeated a lot of the shorthand that Putin has been using from the beginning,
+*  You know, many relatives repeated a lot of the shorthand that Putin has been using from
-*  for the good of the motherland, you know, and that this has long been Russian territory,
+*  the beginning, saying that this was for the good of the motherland, you know, and that
-*  that most of Ukraine has always historically been a part of Russia, that Ukrainians and
+*  this has long been Russian territory, that most of Ukraine has always historically been
-*  Russians are actually one ethnic group.
+*  a part of Russia, that Ukrainians and Russians are actually one ethnic group.
 *  One thing that really stuck out to me the most was the fervent belief that this is a
 *  war against the West.
-*  There was a strong conviction that the West had turned Ukraine against Russia, and this
+*  There was a strong conviction that the West had turned Ukraine against Russia and this
 *  was not a war of choice for Putin.
 *  And so, you know, I don't think this was purely that they were taking Putin's propaganda
 *  wholesale, you know, but you could see a need to make sense of their loss and to understand